smadadgar/Amazing-Python/Turtle race/README.md

 **This code executes a turtle race.**

-**It starts by asking the user to guess which turtle will win the race.**
+**It starts by asking the player to guess which turtle will win the race.**

 **Then the race starts, and the winner is announced.**